-ii.
-Demonstrate the ability to teach effectively at the appropriate level.

-- i.
-Participation in teaching courses.

 - ii.
-Evaluation of student achievement.

-- iii.
-Development of curriculum, policy and procedures.

-- iv.
-Assessment of program outcomes.
+Demonstrate the ability to teach effectively at the appropriate level. - b.
+Responsibilities - The responsibilities of the faculty/instructors must include: - i.
+Participation in teaching courses. - ii.
+Evaluation of student achievement. - iii.
+Development of curriculum, policy and procedures. - iv.
+Assessment of program outcomes. - 2.
+Clinical/Applied Learning Experience Liaison